 The performance experienced in the different execution modes will depend greatly on the application being executed.
 In general the following considerations may hold:

 P1 is faster than P2, unless in older kernels without *SECCOMP

 filtering* where both modes will have the same performance.

 mode may exhibit a large performance penalty.
-This can also
+This also

 Fn modes are generally faster than Pn modes and do not have

-To avoid corruption backups for safeguard or transfer should only be performed when the container is not being executed (not locally nor in any other host if the filesystem is shared).
+To avoid corruption the execution of data backups and container copies should only be performed when the container is not being executed (not locally nor in any other host if the filesystem is shared).